giannaastorgaavina/genre-classification/README.md

 # Overview:
 This program analyzes the numerical features of 23,000 Spotify songs across **six musical genres**: EDM, rock, latin, pop, r&b, and rap.
 The data is observed over a time period of seven decades, 1950 through 2020.
 The following **eight** features are plotted: valence, acousticness, instrumentalness, tempo, danceability, speechiness, loudness, and energy.

-It leverages numpy and pandas for data wrangling, Matplotlib for visualization output, and Scikit-Learn to build a KNN prediction model based on feature proximity.
+It leverages NumPy and Pandas for data wrangling, Matplotlib for visualization output, and Scikit-Learn to build a KNN prediction model based on feature proximity.

 # Data Analysis & Trends:
 To ensure readability, the data visualizations are divided into two distinct figures, displaying **four** features per figure.
 Key trends identified over the observed time period include: